 Christine was elected as the Member of Parliament for Edinburgh West on June 8 2017.
-Christine is the Shadow Secretary of State for Digital, Culture, Media and Sport.
+Christine is the Shadow Secretary of State for Scotland and speaks on Digital, Culture, Media and Sport in the Commons.

 Before entering politics, Christine was an Edinburgh based journalist and broadcaster who had written for the Scotsman, worked for the BBC and was editor of the Press Association in Scotland.